 What To Look For In An Electric Guitar

 Yes, you may have a relaxed budget, but you can’t go around splashing your money at the first guitar you see.
-Also, I suppose you can play the guitar by now because I wouldn’t go spending that amount of money in a thing that I still can’t use.
+Also, I suppose you can play the electric guitar by now because I wouldn’t go spending that amount of money on an instrument that I still can’t use.
 There are certain things that you should look out for when checking an electric guitar under $1000.
 You should specifically look out for tonewoods, pickup and pickup layout, hardware, playability and versatility, and looks, because let’s face it, you can’t play a guitar that you don’t like the looks of.
 After talking about these factors, I will try to provide some excellent examples of such guitars.

 Pickups are generally the biggest factor of the sound output of your electric guitar.
 They generally are available in three tastes, single-coil, humbucker, and P90 pickups.